 The maximum number of messages that are to be displayed.
-This value must be between 1 and 9999.
+This value must be in the range 1-9999.
 The maximum number of messages that can be displayed is limited by the space that is available.

 Limits the display to the number of messages that fit in the available space.